chakravartiraj/deep_link_demo/docs/PROMPTS.md

 Generate app_constants.dart with the App-wide constants and configuration values used in lib/ directory

 Use the App-wide constants and configuration values from lib/core/constants/app_constants.dart in every applicable files in the lib/ directory

+update the CLI.md to follow which commands to use when based on the scenarios